dkoepke/dkoepke.github.io/_posts/2016-02-23-going-gold.md

 Regardless of the current state of the product, whether it's greenfield or almost there or off-track, you will face three main challenges.

 *How do we define what goes into GA?* We are working on this product because we believe it has potential, and we (hopefully) have prospective customers in mind that have ideas about what this product should do and how it should do it.
-We want do to everything.
-The product could do everything.
-Customers want everything.
-But we can't do everything.
-When I started out the Python agent, there was a lot of talk about the need to support ancient and new versions of Python, async, ten different frameworks, CLI and web and batch jobs, etc. It's great to hear all of the myriad things your product could do that would be valuable, but it can be overwhelming and leave you with no clear picture of what you really need to do.
+We see all of the product's potential, and all the cool stuff we want it to do.
+We hear customers and everything they want and need.
+But we can't do it all.
+When I started [the Python agent for AppDynamics](https://www.appdynamics.com/python), there was a lot of talk about the need to support ancient and new versions of Python, async, ten different frameworks, CLI and web and batch jobs, etc. It's great to hear all of the myriad things your product could do that would be valuable, but it can be overwhelming and leave you with no clear picture of what you really need to do.

 Still, there's a lot to do, so *how do we go fast but keep quality high?* It's much harder to pave the road for success when you're already driving full speed on it, so you need to consider resourcing and quality an essential part of the product requiring as much time, thought, and energy as the features.